rock7/RockBLOCK-9704/README.md

 ### ⬆️ Sending Mobile-Originated (MO) Messages (Async)

 #### **Queuing MO Messages**
-  Using the Async send function will put your message in a queue, you can queue up as many messages as your MO queue size, which is set in `imt_queue.h` as `#define MO_QUEUE_SIZE 1U`.
+  Using the Async send function will put your message in a queue, you can queue up as many messages as your MO queue size, which is set in `imt_queue.h` as `#define IMT_QUEUE_SIZE 1U`.
 This is kept at 1 by default.
   Queued messages will send one after the other, you will not be able to queue another message unless there is space in the queue. `rbPoll()` is responsible for handling these messages to the modem so as stated previously make sure you call it **very frequently**.

 #### **Non-blocking Transmit**
-  Simply call `rbSendMessageAsync()` to queue your message, then continue with your code, making sure that `rbPoll()` is called at most every **50ms**.
+  Simply call `rbSendMessageAsync(...)` to queue your message, then continue with your code, making sure that `rbPoll()` is called at most every **50ms**.

 ### ⬇️ Receiving Mobile-Terminated (MT) Messages (Async)

 #### **Queuing MT Messages**
-  As messages arrive `rbPoll()` will place them in the MT queue (1 by default) the size of which can be adjusted in `imt_queue.h` by changing `#define MO_QUEUE_SIZE 1U`.
+  As messages arrive `rbPoll()` will place them in the MT queue (1 by default) the size of which can be adjusted in `imt_queue.h` by changing `#define IMT_QUEUE_SIZE 1U`.
 For most applications a queue size of 1 should be sufficient if your application can acknowledge the message as soon as it arrives to prevent it being overwritten, otherwise follow the steps below.

   - Increase queue size to > 1.
-  - As a message comes in, if you received it using `rbReceiveMessageAsync()` you should then use `rbAcknowledgeReceiveHeadAsync()` to clear that message from the head of the queue and shift any messages up.
-If this isn't done, an incoming message will shift anything in your queue down to make space and place the latest message at the head of the queue.
+  - As a message comes in, if you received it using `rbReceiveMessageAsync(...)` you should then use `rbAcknowledgeReceiveHeadAsync()` to clear that message from the head of the queue and shift any messages up.
+If this isn't done, an incoming message will be placed at the tail of the queue.
   - If your queue is full, by default the oldest message will be erased to make space.
 If you want to prevent this functionality call `rbReceiveLockAsync()`, this will instead not accept any new messages if your queue is full. `rbReceiveUnlockAsync()` can be called to undo this.

 #### **Non-Blocking Receive**
-  Calling `rbReceiveMessageAsync()` will check the head of the MT queue, if a valid message exists it will return successfully.
+  Calling `rbReceiveMessageAsync(...)` will check the head of the MT queue, if a valid message exists it will return successfully.
 It is advised to wait for a positive callback from `mtMessageComplete` before attempting to receive a message, that way you can ensure one exists.

 ---